brendancooper/otel-ebpf-syscallmon/README.md

 sudo ./syscall_monitor --otlp-endpoint http://collector:4318 --otlp-debug
 ```

-What the monitor prints
+Output
 ----------------------
-Each flush prints lines in one of two formats:
+Each STDOUT flush prints lines in one of two formats:

 - For syscalls that include a meaningful byte count (I/O):